3dproger/-apture-the-Flag-AI/README.md

-# -apture-the-Flag-AI
+# Capture-the-Flag-AI
-My example of Capturing the Flag for Game Maker
+My example for Capturing the Flag.
+Suitable for TDS style games as well as for strategy games.
+Bots are able to find the shortest path, use cover and dodge bullets.
+There are four types of weapons